 The cloud has been a transformative technology for individuals, businesses, and organizations.
-While the phrase “cloud computing” was first mentioned in a 1996 Compaq document, it’s really over the past decade-and-a-half that the concept of the cloud has become a ubiquitous part of the technology landscape.
-Before the cloud – data storage, data management, and data processing all had to be performed locally with on-premises equipment.
-By comparison, today, this can all be performed over the internet — with large data centers able to provide vast computational resources to whoever needs them.
+While the phrase “cloud computing” was first mentioned in a 1996 Compaq document, over the past decade-and-a-half, the concept of the cloud has become a ubiquitous part of the technology landscape.
+Before the cloud, data storage, management, and processing had to be performed locally with on-premises equipment.
+By comparison, today, this can all be achieved over the internet — with large data centers able to provide vast computational resources to whoever needs them.

-The cloud has additionally opened up new possibilities for real-time collaborative software, such as Google Docs.
-Such technology has come into its own in importance over the past year due to the coronavirus pandemic and the ensuing push toward working from home.
+The cloud has opened up new possibilities for real-time collaborative software like Google Docs.
+Such technology has become important over the past year due to the coronavirus pandemic and the ensuing push toward working from home.

 These are the positives of cloud computing.
-But there are challenges with cloud security as well.
+However, there are challenges with cloud security as well.
 Separating these negatives from the positives isn’t easy.
-That’s because, in many cases, what makes the cloud so good is also what gives rise to many of the challenges.
+That’s because, in many cases, what makes the cloud so good also gives rise to many challenges.

-If you can get in, so could attackers.
+If you can get in, so can attackers.

 Most notably, the cloud allows individuals to log into a network or system from off-site, granting them access to files, data, infrastructure, and whatever else they might require to be able to perform their job.

 But while this has certainly been a game-changer for employees and business owners, this same ease of remote access makes it possible for a bad actor to do the same thing.
-However easy a business or organization makes it for employees to access its systems from the outside, so too does it lower the barrier to entry for possible malicious forces to do the same.
+However, it is easy for a business or organization makes it for employees to access its systems from the outside; it also lowers the barrier to entry for possible malicious forces to do the same.

 Breaches can be serious.